Our Future Path! A plan for a better world!

 Example

 Then we would need to look at the foreign clothing manufacturers to see what they were doing.
-For instance, foreign clothing manufactures may be able to produce their goods without complying with our business requirements, such as quality controls, safety standards, labor practices, and pollution controls.
+For instance, foreign clothing manufacturers may be able to produce their goods without complying with our business requirements, such as quality controls, safety standards, labor practices, and pollution controls.
 If these foreign clothing manufactures did not incur the expenses associated with complying with our laws, then their clothing would be less expensive.
 Therefore, we would want to impose the appropriate noncompliance fees for this foreign-made clothing.

-Either the foreign clothing manufactures would need to incur the added expense of meeting our various business requirements, or each piece of clothing that was imported would be subject to the appropriate noncompliance fees.
+Either the foreign clothing manufacturers would need to incur the added expense of meeting our various business requirements, or each piece of clothing that was imported would be subject to the appropriate noncompliance fees.
 Since the noncompliant foreign made clothing would cost more, this would make U.S. manufactured clothing more competitive.
-Once the price of foreign clothing reflected more of the costs that are imposed on U.S. clothing manufacturers, then it would become more profitable and attractive for businesses to manufacture clothing here in the United States.
+Once the price of foreign clothing reflected more of the costs that are imposed on U.S. clothing manufacturers, then it might become more profitable and attractive for businesses to manufacture some clothing here in the United States.

 Of course, labor and some other costs may still be less in these other countries, but local manufactures would not have to spend as much on transportation.
 In addition, lead times would be much shorter for stores buying from local clothing manufacturers.
-If a store was running low on something, they could get restocked a lot quicker from a local clothing manufacturer than most foreign ones.
+If a store was running low on something, they could get replenished a lot quicker from a local clothing manufacturer than most foreign ones.
 Stores could also offer more custom clothing, where a customer might be able to order and to get some specific style or color in their size in only a few days instead of weeks or months.

 Another aspect of the Moderated Economic system is its focus on creating more sustainable local economies.
-We want some percentage of necessities such as food, clothing and home furnishings to be made here where they would create local jobs and pay taxes to the local government, and to provide a buffer in case there are supply issues.
+We want some percentage of our necessities such as food, clothing and home furnishings to be made here where they would create local jobs and pay taxes to the local government, and to provide a buffer in case there are supply issues.
 That is, if there are issues getting the supply of goods from other places, we want our local businesses to have the needed capacity to pick up the slack and to prevent shortages.

 Inflation and Recession

 In some cases, we can also have stagflation where we have both inflation and a recession at the same time.
 This can happen when businesses pull back, but consumers demand persists.
-For instance, if there is a shortage of some commodity like food, water or energy that we cannot easily do without, then demand will remain high, and prices will rise.
-If the commodity is something like oil, then the shortage will not only raise the prices of things like gas, but all products that are produced and even reduce the supply of other products when the shortage forces businesses to cut back on production.
+For instance, if there is a shortage of some commodities like food, water or energy that we cannot easily do without, then demand will remain high, and prices will rise.
+If the commodity is something like oil, then the shortage will not only raise the prices of things like gas, but all products that are produced and then even reduce the supply of other products when the shortage forces businesses to cut back on production.

 It has usually been left up to our national government to deal with these issues.
 In specific, it has mostly been left to the Federal Reserve, which tries to handle these issues via changes in their target interest rates.
 When inflation is too high, the Federal Reserve will raise rates to reduce borrowing and spending to lower demand, which would in turn lower prices.
 When we are in a recession, the Federal Reserve will lower interest rates to spur borrowing and spending to boost economic growth, which would lead to hiring and increased business and consumer spending.